-The dashboard and its components are available in the SecurityCenter Feed, an app store of dashboards, reports, and assets.
+This dashboard is available in the Tenable.sc Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards, and assets.
 The dashboard can be easily located in the Tenable.sc Feed under the category Discovery & Detection.
 The report requirements are:

 - TLS Communications – TLS Indicator: This indicators provides information on the different types of vulnerability (informational to critical) associated with TLS v1 (Traffic, Negotiation), TLS v1.1 (Traffic, Negotiation), TLS v1.2 (Traffic, Negotiation), DTLS v1 (Traffic), DTLS v1.2 (Traffic), DTLS (Detection, Heartbeat, Client, Client Error, and Error), and CAPWAP Protocol Client.
 By using this indicator an IT security team can determine what type of secure communication are being used within the network, what risk are associated with these secure communication protocols, and what action can be implemented to reduce these security risk.
 If the vulnerability is detected, the indicator will change color to purple.